DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 * Multilayered help images so fingering can be in one image and letters/symbols in another (saves file space, adds options).
 	- Shift/AltGr indicators on separate images in a specified directory instead of in the state#.png (and dk) images.
 	- Allow pushing the help image horizontally if mouse x pos. is in the R/L ~20% zone.
-	- Settings in layout.ini: Size/scaling, background image, background color, shift indicator and dead key dirs.
+	- Settings in layout.ini: Size/scaling, background/extend images, background color, shift indicator, icons and dead key dirs.
 	- Settings in settings.ini: Overall transparency/opacity, top/bottom gutter distances, horizonal activation zone.
-	- If settings are missing, may default to backgr.png and ModStateImg\ in the layout dir.
+	- If settings are missing, may default to backgr.png, extend.png, on/off.ico and ModStateImg\ in the layout dir.
-* Instead of many lines of image sizes, introduced a scaling factor 'img_scale' (in percent).
+	- Instead of many lines of image sizes, introduced a scaling factor 'img_scale' (in percent).
 * Help Image Generator, using my KLD format in an SVG image template.
 With search/replace this is turned into a key glyph image.
 	- You'll need an Inkscape (Scalable Vector Graphics program) install.
 A good option is portable Inkscape from PortableApps.com.
 	- You can choose whether to make shift state images only or a full image set with all shift states for all deadkeys.
 The latter takes time!